Skip to main content

 #

-If you experienced complications after robotic surgery, consider investigating:
+If you experienced complications after robotic surgery, investigate:

 • Was my surgeon adequately trained and credentialed for robotic procedures?